-3. Enter http://public IP address of the instance in the browser address bar.
+3. Enter http://public IP address of the instance into your browser.
 If access is successful, the rules have been activated.

 Windows instances:

 For a Windows instance in the security group, follow these steps to verify the security group rule: